Community reinvestment

 Capacity Grant

-The capacity grant provides funding to newly established nonprofit organizations to invest in and assist with organizational development, governance, and stability.
-Grant funds are designed to support and enhance foundational structures within an organization.
-By creating efficiencies in board development, human resource management, marketing and communications, and strategic planning, nonprofits will establish pathways that will better enable them to achieve their mission over time.
+Grant funds are designed to support and enhance foundational structures within an organization, which will result in more robust ways to address community needs.
+By creating efficiencies in board development, human resource management, marketing and communications, and strategic planning, nonprofit organizations will establish pathways that better enable them to fulfill their mission.

-Applications Open
+Applications Opened

-Applications Close at 5 P.M.
+Applications Closed at 5 P.M.

 Application Reviews

-June 2025
+June 2026

 Award Notifications